tai1nguyen/dnd-greetings-from-gadgetzan/goblin-kings-rise/act-1/2-thief-in-the-night.md

 | 3  | Weapon                    |
 | 4  | Gold pouch                |

->On a successful DC 12 passive Wisdom (Perception) check, the characters notice the goblin before it can rob them and the chase begins immediately.
+>On a successful DC 14 passive Wisdom (Perception) check, the characters notice the goblin before it can rob them and the chase begins immediately.

 ### The Hunt Begins
-As the goblin fled it left clues for the characters.
+As the goblin fled it left a trail for the characters.
 Following the trail the characters catches a glimpse of the thief.
 Unfortunately, it also sees them and starts to dash away.
 So the hunt begins!

-As the characters rush to catch up to the thief, roll on the following table to determine the compication and ability test needed to overcome for each character.
+As the characters rush to catch up to the thief, roll on the following table to determine the complication, difficulty class and ability check each characters need to overcome.
 On a success, that character is closer to catching the goblin.
 A character catches up to the goblin after 5 successes and loses the trail after 3 failures.

 | d20   | Type            | Complication                                                                                      | DC | Ability Test            |
 |-------|-----------------|---------------------------------------------------------------------------------------------------|----|-------------------------|